AuderySun/AudreySun.github.io/index.md

 - **[Feb.
 2024]** Our paper about continual change recognition has been accepted to CVPR 2024.
 - **[Jan.
 2024]** Our paper about vision-and-language navigation has been accepted to ICRA 2024.
 - **[Aug.
 2023]** Presenting our work about vision-and-langauge navigation at MIRU 2023.
 - **[Jun.
-2023]** A paper about vision-and-language navigation has been accepted to Embodied AI Workshop in CVPR 2023.
+2023]** A paper about vision-and-language navigation has been accepted to the Embodied AI Workshop in CVPR 2023.
 - **[Feb.
 2023]** Our paper about change recognition has been accepted to CVPR 2023.

 ---
 ## Work Experience
+- **Research Internship**, July 2024 - Present,
+  - Activity Understanding Team, CyberAgent Inc. AI Lab

-- **Research Assistant**, August 2022 - Present,
+- **Research Assistant**, August 2022 - June 2024,
   - Computer Vision Research Team, National Institute of Advanced Industrial Science and Technology (AIST)

 ---
+ß
 ## Education

 - **Ph.
 D in Electrical Engineering**,  April 2022 - March 2025 (Expected),